 - Take your temperature every morning before getting out of bed or going to the bathroom.

 - Use a special basal body thermometer as this will give you the most accurate result.

-- Remember to use the same thermometer each morning./li>
+- Remember to use the same thermometer each morning.

 - Try to take your temperature at the same time.
-Set an alarm if you need to.
+Set the alarm if you need to.

 Right after ovulation, there will be a temperature rise of approximately 0.4-0.6 degrees Fahrenheit.
-This is a sign that ovulation has occured.
+This rise is a sign that ovulation has occurred.
 The elevation in temperature will last the two days after you ovulated.

 You can figure out when you ovulate each month by reviewing your charts.
-Once you have this information, you can plan to have sex before you expect ovulation to happen in you cycle.
+Once you have this information, you can plan to have sex before you expect ovulation to happen in your cycle.